Shift your tone, messaging and content

 - Readjust and refocus your media channels, looking at narrowing your targeted personas + geographies to those that are performing the best.
 Doubling down on your core influencer persona who still has a job to do and budget to manage is primary.

-- Hard to do this next one quickly, but put out a video or at least a web page that signals your awareness and commitment to helping customers’ through these challenging times.
+- Hard to do this next one quickly, but put out a video or at least a web page that signals your awareness and commitment to helping customers’ through these challenging times and that you, like them, value value.

 - Don’t just do one social post, create a series that tailors your specific solution or ability to be HELPFUL and solve their immediate problems.
 Be as specific as you can be about their needs and your ability to help.